Jill Phillips: Music history

 Phillips got her start in a music career when she graduated from Belmont University in 1998.
 Her first, self-titled album was produced by Grammy-award winning Wayne Kirkpatrick who has produced for such artists as Amy Grant, Garth Brooks, and Susan Ashton.
 Kirkpatrick said that it was "the honesty of her [Phillips'] songs, the charm of her voice, and the strength of her character that drew me to her as an artist – I knew that being involved with someone like that would be time well spent."
 Following the release of first album, Phillips toured with Caedmon's Call and Bebo Norman.

 Soon Phillips made her jump from the sidelines by recording her next album, God and Money, independently.
 This album became her biggest break into the CCM industry and was raved by CCM Magazine as reader's choice for Independent Artist of the Year in 2002.

 In 2003 Phillips was signed by Fervent Records and she released her third album, Writing on the Wall, on which she collaborated with many other artists, including Andrew Peterson, Bebo Norman and Stephen Mason of Jars of Clay.

 In 2005, Phillips released a speciality album called Kingdom Come and recorded her fifth album Nobody's Got It All Together, which was released in early 2006.

 In 2006, Phillips founded the Square Peg Alliance with 12 other independent Christian artists to cross-promote each other's music.

-She currently tours her new album with her husband, singer-songwriter Andy Gullahorn, while retaining plenty of time for her three children.
-Jill is also a self-proclaimed cook, loves to visit The Outer Banks of North Carolina, and is an avid watcher of Meet the Press.